ErwanBarbedor/PlumeScript/doc/reference.md

 // 1.
 Simple extraction
 // let id = $user.id
-let id from user
+let id from $user

 // 2.
 Renaming
-// Extracts 'role', but names the variable 'group' let role as group from user
+// Extracts 'role', but names the variable 'group' let role as group from $user

 // 3.
 Default values
-// 'name' is missing in the table, so it takes the default value "Anonymous" let name: Anonymous from user
+// 'name' is missing in the table, so it takes the default value "Anonymous" let name: Anonymous from $user

 // 4.
+If the default value contains spaces, parentheses are required let status: (Not Available) from $user

+// 5.
 Combined (Renaming + Default)
-// Tries to get 'avatar', rename it to 'icon', doubles back to "default.png" if missing let avatar as icon: default.png from user
+// Tries to get 'avatar', rename it to 'icon', doubles back to "default.png" if missing let avatar as icon: default.png from $user

 // All in one line:
-let id, role as group, name: Anonymous from user
+let id, role as group, name: Anonymous from $user
 ```

 **4. Parameters declaration**